C-574/PhotonVM/docs/manual/integration-guide.md

 ## Host Calls
 Photon's instruction set is very minimal so sometimes it is required to extend it with new functionality that is not existing in Photon.
 So how does this work?
 Host calls for the rescue!

 Host calls live in the host application (as the name implies) and can be called from a Photon script using the `hcl` instruction.
-They have the abillity to modify the VM registers and perform operations on them that are not possible in raw Photon instructions.
+They have the ability to modify the VM registers and perform operations on them that are not possible in raw Photon instructions.

 In this example a simple call is created that takes the value at `reg0`, then squares it and  stores it in `reg1`.
 Creating a new Host Call is simple, first a call needs to be defined in the host by using the `HostCallback(name)` macro: